engdan77/metrics_collector/README.md

 ## Features

-- Abstracts complexity from an existing time-based series analysis project (e.g. using Jyputer notebook) into a service that provides ...
+- Abstracts complexity from an existing time-based series analysis project (e.g. using Jyputer notebook) that dynamically builds into a service that provides ...
-  - ... a User friendly web interface for input data and as result plotting charts
+  - ... a user friendly web interface for input data and as result plotting charts
   - ... a REST API for easier integrating your work to external services, such as a dashboard hosted anywhere
-  - ... a Scheduler to allow easily setup recurring events such as sending charts to specific email
+  - ... a scheduler to allow easily setup recurring events such as sending charts to specific email
   - ... a common JSON-based cache storage to allow a local copy of all input data exchanged allowed to be used in other future contexts
 - Extends easily by using class inheritance

 ## Motivation and background

 Now I've recently become more and more fascinated by good software design by following design principles such as SOLID.
-And reading and learn the different design patterns for solving problems have got myself challenge myself thinking harder what might be found applicable for building a easily extensible and maintainable Python software project .. so what project might that be ..?
+And reading and learning more about different design patterns for solving problems have got myself challenge myself thinking harder what might be found applicable for building a easily extensible and maintainable Python software project .. so what project might that be ..?

 Thankfully (but not unusual) I did come across a daily problem of mine - but I imagine being something others might also have good reasons to solve, and at the time of writing this I had not yet come across any other project to address those.

-So this is when the "**Metric Collector**" was first invented, which is an application to be highly customisable for collecting metric from different data points, deal with the processing and dynamically expose certain basic user interfaces such as REST API, user-friendly web interface and also a scheduler to allow e.g. sending these time-based graphs.
+So this is when the "**Metric Collector**" was first developed, which is an application to be highly customisable for collecting metric from different data points, deal with the processing and dynamically expose certain basic user interfaces such as REST API, a user-friendly web interface and also a scheduler to allow e.g. sending these time-based graphs.

 And the code been written in such way, and thankfully to Pythons dynamic nature automatically make this into a more seamless experience thanks to the only work required to extend additional services is to inherit from a very few different base-classes.